Initium Media: 2020 raid

 On 10 August 2020, the Hong Kong offices of Apple Daily were searched by over 200 national security officers in a large-scale police raid, following Lai's arrest for alleged violations of the recently implemented national security law.

 Journalists interviewed 7 reporters from AppleDaily that night and concluded up an article for restoring the experiences and thoughts of the reporters that day when they saw the company was searched by great number of polices and alleging violations of the national security law.

 Tianjin explosion

-On 12 August 2015, a series of major explosions swept across the Binhai New Area, a busy port just 40 kilometres east of the northern Chinese city of Tianjin.
+On 12 August 2015, there was a series of explosions across the Binhai New Area, a busy port just 40 kilometres east of the northern Chinese city of Tianjin.
 The explosions occurred less than one kilometre from several high-density residential areas, and damage extended as far as two kilometres from the blast site.

-Initium Media was one of the very few Hong Kong media that dispatched journalists to the scene, where toxic chemicals stored in a warehouse had erupted in a fireball that spewed debris and poisons over nearby apartments.
+Initium Media dispatched journalists to the scene, where toxic chemicals stored in a warehouse had erupted in a fireball that spewed debris and poisons over nearby apartments.
 The reporters slipped past security cordons to write about the disaster that claimed more than 150 lives and then reported on the connections of the warehouse owner.
 Initium Media also released an investigative report to trace the individuals behind this tragedy.